 The cliffs had seals lying on the cliffs and it was incredible.
 You could actually walk down to the seals, which I wouldn’t really recommend considering it’s their space and they can get feisty.

-We continued walking up this hill and after the seals, there was gorgeous flowers on the ocean side.
+We continued walking up this hill and after the seals, there were gorgeous flowers on the ocean side.

 We started walking up to this store that would be an entrance to this exact cove.